-Students who are eligible to participate in the Pangea Gifted Program are immersed in the rigorous study of science and mathematics.
+Students who are eligible to participate in the Pangea Gifted Program are immersed in the rigorous study in the core academic subjects.
 Sunset Pangea students are actively engaged in the ongoing development of the “Outdoor Classroom Project”, which stemmed from The “Challenge Grant For Gifted Collaborative Curriculum” which was awarded by the Department of Education.
 They are continuously involved in the hands on process of the acquisition of science and math skills through this outdoor classroom which incorporates global environmental issues.
 Serving as active participants in numerous academic based competitions such as the Fairchild Challenge, the Green Schools Challenge, Every Drop Counts poster contest, Clean Up Green Up poster contest and the Math Bowl prepares them for our competitive global world.

 How Is A Student Referred?

 Students are mostly referred by teachers, however, parents can request to have their child evaluated for gifted.
 A gifted characteristics rating scale, standardized test scores and/or current grades are considered when referring a student.

 What if the student has been privately evaluated?

 All private evaluations are submitted to the School Counselor.
 The parent will receive a written notice, “Receipt of Private Psychological Evaluation” which outlines the procedures for evaluation/placement in a Gifted Program.
 The Counselor, Dr. Pardiñas, will obtain the teacher rating scale, standardized test scores and/or current grades, accordingly.
 A District psychologist will review the private evaluation.